okeshawarz/prospectus/keshawarz_prospectus.md

 Of course, questions of agglomeration have always been at the root of enquiry into the nature of cities.
 In this essay, I form a descriptive account of the latest period of urban expansion in the city of San Francisco, California.
+Using descriptive and historical data on the formation and location of firms, the geographic dispersion of wages, land prices, and rents, and historical records on land-use decisions and housing transactions, this essay will investigate the role of city-scale responses to the business cycle and structural change in the corporate sector.
 The story is, essentially, about synekism;
-the geography of the new high-tech firms that re-emerged in the Bay Area after the dot-com crash, but also how this particular spatial-temporal process affected land prices, real estate development, landlords, and tenants.
+an important part of the story is the geography of the new firms that re-emerged in the Bay Area after the dot-com crash, the role of real estate development and its political constraints, and how these combine to create winners and losers during the period of neoliberal urban growth.
+The story is about the rise of high-tech capital, yes, though "traditional" jobs (at e.g. Lyft, Uber, Twitter, etc.) account for a relatively small fraction of the city's employment growth [@kimmelman2014].
+The story is also about tenants and developers, and how political control over space and land use evolved through decades of conflict between them.

 This essay, by examining the historical development of land ownership and land rents in a particular city, seeks to investigate some of Soja's questions